On the boundary behavior of bounded analytic functions in the unit disc: A case of the unification Theorem that extends Collewl's Theorem

+Now we are ready to state and prove the following theorem which extends Collwel's theorem and also provides a different and more elegant approach in proving the necessity part of Collwel's Theorem. \\

-\textbf{Remark 1.} Now we note that Collwel's Theorem can be used to provide a significant simplification of the proof of the sufficiency part of Theorem 1 found in (\cite{PI}, p.5).
-The sufficiency part can be stated as a Theorem as follows: \begin{theorem}[Lohwater and Piranian] Let $K$ be an $F_\sigma$ set of first category in the unit circle $T$.
+\textbf{Remark 1.} Firstly we note that Collwel's Theorem can be used to provide a significant simplification of the proof of the sufficiency part of Theorem 1 found in (\cite{PI}, p.5).
+The sufficiency part can be stated as the following Theorem: \begin{theorem}[Lohwater and Piranian] Let $K$ be an $F_\sigma$ set of first category in the unit circle $T$.
 Then there exists a bounded analytic function $\Phi(z)\in H^\infty$ such that the radial limits of $\Phi(z)$ exists everywhere on $T$ and has unrestricted limits exactly on $T\setminus K$. \end{theorem} \begin{proof} Since $K$ is $F_\sigma$ and of first category, it follows $K=\bigcup_{i=1}^\infty K_i$ where $K_i$ are closed nowhere dense subsets of $C$.
-Then for each $i$ by the theorem in Collwel's paper mentioned above there exists a Blaschke product $B(z,A_i)$ that has radial limits of modulus $1$ everywhere on $T$ and has unrestricted limits of modulus $1$ exactly on $T\setminus K_i$.\\ Now since for all $z\in D$ $\mid B(z,A_i)\mid<1$, it follows that $\sum_{i=1}^\infty \frac{\mid B(z,A_i)\mid}{i^2}<\frac{\pi^2}{6}$, thus the infinite sum $\sum_{i=1}^\infty(\frac{B(z,A_i)}{i^2})$ converges uniformly to an analytic function $\Phi(z)$ on $D$.
+Then for each $i$, by Collwel's Theorem there exists a Blaschke product $B(z,A_i)$ that has radial limits of modulus $1$ everywhere on $T$ and has unrestricted limits of modulus $1$ exactly on $T\setminus K_i$.\\ Now since for all $z\in D$ $\mid B(z,A_i)\mid<1$, it follows that $\sum_{i=1}^\infty \frac{\mid B(z,A_i)\mid}{i^2}<\frac{\pi^2}{6}$, thus the infinite sum $\sum_{i=1}^\infty(\frac{B(z,A_i)}{i^2})$ converges uniformly to an analytic function $\Phi(z)$ on $D$.
 Now since each $B(z,A_i)$ has radial limits everywhere on $T$ and unrestricted limits of modulus $1$ exactly on $T\setminus K_i$, it follows that $\Phi(z)$ has radial limits everywhere on $T$ and unrestricted limits exactly on the $G_\delta$ set $T\setminus K$.
 The proof is complete. \end{proof}

-Now we are ready to state and prove the following theorem which extends Collwel's theorem and also provides a different and more elegant approach in proving both the necessity.

-\begin{theorem}[Extension Theorem] Let $E_1\subset E_2$ be subsets of the unit circle $T\equiv\lbrace z\mid |z|=1 \rbrace$.
-Moreover assume that $E_1$ is closed and that $E_1$ and $E_2\setminus E_1$ are separated.
-The following conditions are necessary and sufficient for the existence of a Blaschke product $B(z)$ such that the radial limits of $B(z)$ fail to exist precisely at $E_1$ and it has unrestricted limits precisely at $T\setminus E_2$:\begin{enumerate} \item $E_1$ is of measure zero. \item $E_2$ is closed and nowhere dense. \end{enumerate} \end{theorem}